opusonesolutions/carsons/README.rst

     z_primitive = CarsonsEquations(Line()).build_z_primitive()

-For examples of how to use the model, see the `tests <https://github.com/opusonesolutions/carsons/blob/master/tests/test_carsons.py>`_.
+For examples of how to use the model, see the `overhead wire tests <https://github.com/opusonesolutions/carsons/blob/master/tests/test_carsons.py>`_.

 ``carsons`` is tested against several cable configurations from the `IEEE 4-bus test network <http://sites.ieee.org/pes-testfeeders/resources/>`_.